Alexis Licht – Principal Investigator

 Virginia Littell –Master’s student, 2017 – onwards

-Virginia’s project focuses on tracing the intensity of the South Asian Monsoon through the Eocene-Oligocene climate transition.
+Virginia’s project focuses on tracing the intensity of the South Asian Monsoon and the paleoaltimetry of Tibet during the late Eocene.
 Her tools include various stable isotopic proxies applied on fossils and lignites from central Myanmar.

 Sam Shekut – Undergraduate (in the lab since Spring 2017)